The Southland Theatres 1 & 2 was the first cinematic venue to operate at the SOUTHLAND mall. The twin venue showed first features in October 1970.

 Drawing from www.simon.com / Simon Property Group

-Zooming through time to the mid-2020s, we see the combo Target-Dick's structure on the north end of the mall.
+SOUTH HILLS VILLAGE achieved its 60th year in business in 2025.
+In a contemporary physical layout, we see the combo Target-Dick's structure.
 Newer outparcel stores include DSW, Ulta Beauty, Bonefish Grill, BJ's Restaurant & Brewhouse and Jared the Galleria of Jewelry.
-The closing of Sears, in June 2018, has provided space for a newly-built Von Maur department store.
+The closing of Sears, in June 2018, provided space for a new Von Maur department store.

 SOUTH HILLS VILLAGE